Gambling in Texas and the 2013 Legislature

 As Texans, we take pride in the special “Texan-way” that we go about things.
 Whether it’s rattlesnake roundups, Cadillac ranches, or BBQ, we always find our own way of going about it.

 We have the lottery.

 We have private gambling exceptions under Texas Penal Code § 47.02(b)(1-3) to allow for private place gambling when no one receives any economic benefit other than personal winnings (nothing to the house) and the chances of winning or losing are the same for all participants (except for the advantage of skill or luck).

-But as Texans we have to ask ourselves – are we ready to expand our gambling regulations so we can better compete for our Texan dollars that are going to our neighbors to the North and East who allow for Commercial and Indian reservation gambling?
-(A side note – Texas also allows for Indian reservation gambling, but we only have one in Eagle Pass).
+But as Texans we have to ask ourselves – are we ready to expand our gambling regulations so we can better compete for our Texan dollars that are going to our neighbors in the North and East who allow for commercial and Indian reservation gambling?
+(A side note – Texas also allows for Indian reservation gambling, but we only have one, in Eagle Pass).